MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/alignment_techniques.rst

    align
    acc_stats

-Finally, :meth:`aligner.aligner.TrainableAligner.export_textgrids()` exports the output aligned TextGrids.
+Finally, :meth:`montreal_forced_aligner.aligner.TrainableAligner.export_textgrids()` exports the output aligned TextGrids.

 Third (Speaker-Adapted Triphone) Pass
 =====================================

-The TrainableAligner's function :meth:`aligner.aligner.TrainableAligner.train_tri_fmllr()` executes the speaker-adapted triphone training.
+The TrainableAligner's function :meth:`montreal_forced_aligner.aligner.TrainableAligner.train_tri_fmllr()` executes the speaker-adapted triphone training.

-The speaker-adapted triphone training is initialized by :meth:`aligner.aligner.TrainableAligner._init_tri()` with ``fmllr=True``, which uses the folowing multiprocessing functions to set up the triphone system, construct a decision tree, and prepare the alignments from the second (triphone) pass for use in training:
+The speaker-adapted triphone training is initialized by :meth:`montreal_forced_aligner.aligner.TrainableAligner._init_tri()` with
+``fmllr=True``, which uses the folowing multiprocessing functions to set up the triphone system, construct a decision tree, and prepare the alignments from the second (triphone) pass for use in training: